Nirelle Bennett – my transformation story

 From our first meeting, you can feel confident knowing I’ll develop a course of treatment to create lasting, positive change.

-At 14, I called an ambulance for my mother as she lay unconscious because of an alcohol-induced nervous breakdown.
-I remember thinking dispassionately, ‘I never want to be like you’.
+At 14, I called an ambulance for my mother as she lay unconscious from an alcohol-induced breakdown.
+I remember thinking, almost dispassionately, I never want to be like you.

-‘I’m going to finish school, go to university, get a good job and be in charge of my own life’.
+I’m going to finish school, go to university, get a good job and be in charge of my own life.’

 I remained adamant.
 I knew what I wanted, and I was going to have it.